munificent/craftinginterpreters/book/parsing-expressions.md

 There are many grammars you can define that match the same language.
 The choice for how to model a particular language is partially a matter of taste and partially a pragmatic one.
 This rule is correct, but not optimal for how we intend to parse it.
-Instead of a left recursive rule, we'll use a different one:
+Instead of a left recursive rule, we'll use a different one.

 ```ebnf
 multiplication → unary ( ( "/" | "*" ) unary )* ;